Chabert-Liddell/personal_website/content/en/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD.
-Student in applied mathematics and statistics at the [MIA Paris](https://www6.inrae.fr/mia-paris) laboratory under the supervision of [Sophie Donnet](https://www6.inrae.fr/mia-paris/Equipes/Membres/Sophie-Donnet) and [Pierre Barbillon](https://www6.inrae.fr/mia-paris/Equipes/Membres/Pierre-Barbillon).
-My research focus on the modeling and the inference of multilayer networks.
+I did my PhD in applied mathematics and statistics at the [MIA Paris](https://www6.inrae.fr/mia-paris) laboratory under the supervision of [Sophie Donnet](https://www6.inrae.fr/mia-paris/Equipes/Membres/Sophie-Donnet) and [Pierre Barbillon](https://www6.inrae.fr/mia-paris/Equipes/Membres/Pierre-Barbillon).
+My research focus on the modeling and the inference of networks.
 Fields of application arise in ecology and sociology.